cinar/checker/README.md

 This package currently provides the following checkers:

 - [ascii](doc/checkers/ascii.md) checks if the given string consists of only ASCII characters.
+- [digits](doc/checkers/digits.md) checks if the given string consists of only digit characters.
 - [max](doc/checkers/max.md) checks if the given value is less than the given maximum.
 - [max-length](doc/checkers/maxlength.md) checks if the length of the given value is less than the given maximum length.
 - [min](doc/checkers/min.md) checks if the given value is greather than the given minimum.